 History of the Lhasa Apso

-The Lhasa apso is originated in Tibet over 2,500 years ago and evolved perfectly for the harsh climate of the Himalayas.
+The Lhasa Apso originated in Tibet around 800 A.D. and evolved perfectly for the harsh climate of the Himalayas.
 Named for the sacred city of Lhasa, these prized creatures were the indoor watchdogs of temples and palaces.
-WIth their highly developed hearing, they would alert the monks if anybody got past the exterior guard dogs.
-In Tibet, the breed is called the apso seng kye or "bark lion sentinel dog."
+With their highly developed hearing, they would alert the monks if anybody got past the exterior guard dogs.
+In Tibet, the breed is called the abso seng kye or "bark lion sentinel dog."
 This long history as a guard dog contributes to the modern breed's personality.

-DNA evidence shows that the Lhasa apso is an ancient line closely related to the wolf which is the ancestor of all dogs.
-Lhasa apsos given as gifts by the Dalai Lama to Chinese nobles are believed to have contributed to the bloodlines of the Shih Tzu and Pekingese dogs.
+Lhasa Apsos given as gifts by the Dalai Lama to Chinese nobles are believed to have contributed to the bloodlines of the Shih Tzu and Pekingese dogs.

-The Lhasa apso gradually came into the Western world in the early 1900s and was recognized as the "Lhasa terrier, 10-inch type" by the Kennel Club in London in 1908.
-However, World War 1 had a quelling effect on breeding.
-In the 1930s, Lhasas were given as a gift from the Dalai Lama to American C. Suydam Cutting, a world traveler, and naturalist.
-The breed was recognized by the American Kennel Club (AKC) in 1935 as the Lhasa terrier but was re-named Lhasa apso in 1944.
+The Lhasa Apso gradually came into the Western world in the early 1900s and was recognized as the "Lhasa terrier, 10-inch type" by the Kennel Club in London in 1908.
+In the 1930s, Lhasas were given as a gift from the Dalai Lama to American Charles Suydam Cutting, a world traveler and naturalist.
+The breed was recognized by the American Kennel Club (AKC) in 1935 as the Lhasa terrier but was re-named Lhasa Apso in 1944.
 In 1959, the breed was moved from the terrier group to the non-sporting group.

 Lhasa Apso Care